smyhlin/youtube_music_playlist_downloader/README.md

 On some systems, you may need to use `py` or `python3` instead of `python`.

 ## Config
+- **First of all** rename .env_temp to .env and set parms you need
-A `.playlist_config.json` file is generated for all album folders and contains the following adjustable fields.
+- A `.playlist_config.json` file is generated for all album folders and contains the following adjustable fields.

 ### Options adjustable using the program